lennart-benschop/arturo/documents/kernel.md

 ## Application source

-Application source can go anywhere, there are examples in the 'applications' directory including the very simple "testing".
+Application source can go anywhere, there are examples in the 'applications' directory including the very simple "applications/test_code/kernel".
 The location is set in config.make.

 ## Libraries

-The system libraries go in the libraries subdirectory, there is a simple example which prints "Hello world" on the console.
+The system libraries go in the libraries subdirectory, There is a simple example which prints "Hello world" on the console.
 These should be picked up automatically.

 ## Configuration